paveltimofeev/screens.io/tasklist.md

 - Check active operations with bad network / no network.
 - Frontend: Comparer view: Need to show status Failed/Passed, because when you switch between viewport sizes it's hard to understand passed this case or not.
 Probably it also need to highlight viewports chips with passsed/failed colors
 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
+- [TechDept] Frontend: Close menu at mobile view after click, and do not cover header
 - **------------ CLOSED BETA MILESTONE ------------**

 - [Marketing Strategy] Persuade: Start with the exact solution for US / with a common problems for RU